 Adobe is working on expanding that list as it works with more Windows hardware partners.
 You can find more details on the official Adobe blog.
 There's a pared back version of Fresco available for free, but the full app costs $9.99/£10 per month for non-Creative Cloud subscribers.
 For CC subscribers to Adobe's All Apps plan, the Photoshop plan or education plans, Fresco is included.

-If you're not already subscribed to Creative Cloud, it's worth keeping an eye on the best Adobe Black Friday deals in the run up to the sales.
+If you're not already subscribed to Creative Cloud, it's worth keeping an eye on our best Adobe Creative Cloud discount page in the run up to the sales.

 Download Adobe Fresco for Windows here.